-To qualify for the award of a postgraduate diploma a student must have passed modules to the value of no fewer than 60 ECTS at Level 7 (this may include a maximum of 15 ECTS from Level 6 where this is approved as part of the award).
+To qualify for the award of a Postgraduate Diploma, you must have passed modules to the value of no fewer than 60 ECTS at Level 7 (this may include a maximum of 15 ECTS from Level 6 where this is approved as part of the award).
 These credits must include Research Computing Skills, Mathematical Methods for Physicists and the MSc Research Project, and no more than 10 ECTS as a Compensated Pass.